arena-ai/arena/docs/installation.md

 ## Get the credentials

-To connect to the cluster you need to get credentials.
+To connect to the cluster you need credentials on your local machine.
+Run the following command:

 ```sh
 az aks get-credentials --resource-group $RESOURCE_GROUP_NAME --name $CLUSTER_NAME
 ```
+It will configure your local `kubectl` command, typically by adding entries in your `~/.kube/config` file.

 Then use `kubectl` to access the cluster: